YimingQiao/Blitzcrank/README.md

 ## Project Structure

-Main project structure is shown below.
-Two version of blitzcrank is provided: `Delayed Coding` and `Arithmetic Coding`, you can switch between them by changing the top-level `CMakeLists.txt`.
+The main project structure is shown below.
+Two versions of Blitzcrank are provided: `Delayed Coding` and `Arithmetic Coding`, you can switch between them by changing the top-level `CMakeLists.txt`.